 For power outage, HMIS is backed up via APC battery back-up units, which are connected via generator-backed up electrical circuits.
 For a system crash, a system restore will take four hours.
 There is potential for some small data loss (data that was entered between the last backup and when the failure occurred) if a tape restore is necessary.
 If the failure is not hard drive related, the data restore time will possibly be shorter as the drives themselves can be repopulated into a standby server.

 All major outages are immediately brought to the attention of executive management.
-WellSky support staff helps manage communication or messaging to the System Administrator as progress is made to address the service outage.
+Bitfocus support staff helps manage communication or messaging to the System Administrator as progress is made to address the service outage.

 Vermont HMIS Disaster Recovery Plan